SAP-samples/logistics-business-network-integration/README.md

 The OAuth Id will be needed by you to call our endpoint for all the provider APIs.

-The [LBN endpoint](ttps://l20398-iflmap.hcisbp.eu1.hana.ondemand.com/http/v1h) that you need to call:
+The [LBN endpoint](https://l20398-iflmap.hcisbp.eu1.hana.ondemand.com/http/v1h) that you need to call.

 During this step, SAP Will invite your test tenant to a dummy shipper tenant for test puruposes.
 You would have to accept the invitation by logging in to you LBN tenant and Navigating to Manage Invitation tile.